xTool O1 Omni Explained: Every Model Compared (What Each Can & Can't Print)

 If you've followed the Samcraft channel, you know my specialty is precision jigs and fixtures — the unglamorous pieces that turn "pretty close" into "perfectly placed, every single time."
 I've built them for xTool laser machines for years, and the same physics apply here: the O1 Omni's ±0.2 mm accuracy only pays off if your blank is sitting in the exact same spot on every run.
 One tumbler, freehand?
 Fine.
 Forty tumblers for a customer order?
 That's a fixturing problem.

-My O1 Omni is on its way to the shop, and once it's on my bench I'll be designing Samcraft jigs and fixtures purpose-built for the Omni, tested on real batch runs — the same way I've done for my laser lineup.
+My O1 Omni is on the bench now.
+The first Samcraft product for it is already shipping: the FatMat for xTool Omni, a reusable silicone bed mat cut to the Omni's print area.
+Purpose-built Omni jigs and fixtures are in development, tested on real batch runs, the same way I've done for my laser lineup.
 This post is the first in a full O1 Omni series: setup, real-world accuracy testing, alignment workflows, and fixturing for batch production.

 - Subscribe to Samcraft on YouTube — the O1 Omni video series lands there first,